Nottingham Road Cemetery

 Nottingham Road Cemetery is a municipal cemetery in Chaddesden, an inner suburb of Derby, in central England.
-It was established in 1855 to provide more more burial capacity for the rapidly growing town.
+It was established in 1855 to provide more burial capacity for the rapidly growing town.

 History

 The Derby Burial Board was formed in 1853 to find cemetery space for the expanding population.
 Nottingham Road was the first municipal cemetery it created.
 The cemetery was originally a plot of 32 acres between Nottingham Road (then the main route out of town to the east) and the Derby Canal.
 The grounds were laid out by James Lee of Hammersmith, London.
-The planting followed advice given by the head gardener at Elvaston Castle.
+The planting followed advice given by William Barron, the head gardener at Elvaston Castle.
 The ground was consecrated in April 1855 by the Bishop of Lichfield, John Lonsdale, leaving 8 acres unconsecrated for Catholic and non-denominational burials.
 The cemetery opened on 1 May.
 Gardeners were employed to maintain the grounds, at least 11 in 1900.
 In 1880, the cemetery was expanded by 10 acres in 1880, followed in 1898 by another 8 acres.
 Further extensions were made in 1921 and 1936.

 The cemetery is still in use, owned and maintained by Derby City Council.
 A 21-hectare plot, mostly comprising the original cemetery and the 19th-century expansions but excluding the 20th-century sections, is listed at grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.
 Its historic interest is in the architecture of the buildings, by a prominent local architect, Henry Isaac Stevens, as well as the layout—the result of advice from the nationally renowned gardener William Barron—and in the extent to which the original layout survives.

 The cemetery contains 342 war graves, maintained by the Commonwealth War Graves Commission, 195 from the First World War and 134 from the Second.
 There is a small plot of 40 graves clustered around a Cross of Sacrifice; the remainder are scattered throughout the cemetery.